 C++/C# Game Developer

-Strong C++ Programming – Proficient in writing clean, efficient, and maintainable C++ code while adhering to core guidelines and best practices.
+• Strong C++ Programming – Proficient in writing clean, efficient, and maintainable C++ code while following industry best practices, modern C++ standards, and core design principles.

-Software Design Patterns – Strong understanding of software architecture and design patterns, with the ability to apply them effectively in game development.
+• Software Design Patterns – Strong understanding of software architecture, object-oriented design, and common design patterns, with the ability to apply them effectively to scalable game systems.

 Fix & Foxy is a co-op platformer based on a classic German comic.
 You play as two mischievous foxes trying to track down Lupo,there's all kinds of trouble in the way.
 You'll need to solve puzzles and work together to make it through.